fhircat/FHIRJsonLDAmiaPaper/R4StructuralTransforms.md

 of Java and other implementations put these in by default.
 Note also that the Javascript error message, which shows up in the
 [Playground](https://json-ld.org/playground/) is very misleading -- it says that you've got an invalid URL...

+__Note:__ Both the [Javascript](https://github.com/digitalbazaar/jsonld.js) and the [Java](https://github.com/filip26/titanium-json-ld) JSON-LD 1.1 processors
+support both file based (file://...) and relative context URI's.
+One can gain several orders of magnitude performance improvement by cloning the jsonld_context_files into a local directory and changing the root of the JSON-LD files from `https://fhircat.org/fhir-r4/original` to
+`file:///path to /jsonld_context_files/R4`.
+Note also that, as of the time of this writing, the only JSON-LD 1.1 compliant python processor
+([pyld](https://github.com/digitalbazaar/pyld)), does not handle `file://` based URLs _or_ relative paths.
+It is my understanding that rdflib 6.0 has rdflib-jsonld built in and has a beta 1.1 version.

 ## Setup
 The instructions for using this package can be found in [README.md](README.md).